Dave the Barbarian

 - Anti-Hero: Dave is a Classical Anti-Hero.
 He's cowardly and wimpy but he'll pull through when he needs to.

-- Barbarian Hero: Spoofed.
-He has the classic physique and look, but he's got quite a lot of traditioanlly feminine hobbies and interest and is a Cowardly Lion.
+- Barbarian Hero: Subverted.
+He has the classic physique and look, but he's got quite a lot of traditionally feminine hobbies and interests while also being a Cowardly Lion.

 - Berserk Button:

 - Beware the Nice Ones: Dave is really just a coward and generic Nice Guy.
 However, the few times one of his berserk buttons is pressed, he shows that messing with a musclebound barbarian is a bad idea.

 - Big Little Brother: Although Candy is older than him, he physically dwarfs both her and Fang.